Sneaker679/geodpy/README.md

 or simply run it once, directly in the terminal for single use cases.

 ## Basic Usage
-In the `examples` folder are some examples with many metrics, including the Schwarzschild, Kerr and Schwarzschild de Sitter metric.
-To simplify this break down of the code, I shall refer these metrics simply as `metric`.
-Inside the `metric` fodlers are many different configurations for testing purposes.
-The script `metric.py` is responsible for actually running the code given certain parameters.
-The other `auxiliary.py` files are specific configurations that call the functionalities `metric.py`.
-If you open these auxiliary files, you will will see a very short script with some parameters that you can modify to produce different geodesic results.

-To run the configuration, simply run the script : `python3 auxiliary.py`.
-More details on the actual meaning of the parameters are given in the `README.md` of each `metric` example folders.
+In the `examples` folder are many examples that simulate geodesics with varied metrics, including the Schwarzschild, Kerr and Schwarzschild de Sitter metric.
+All these folders work in the same way.
+Thus, for the sake of being straightforward, I shall present only one example with the Schwarzschild metric.
+Inside the `schwarzschild` folder are many files, the main one being `schwarzschild.py`.
+This file contains the bulk of the code specific to running a schwarzchild metric calculation.
+Inside this code, there is a `schwarzschild()` function, which you can call with varying parameters to generate different geodesics.
+The other files in the `schwarzschild` folder are simple sripts who call the `schwarzschild()` function with different initial values.
+For instance, the `near_horizon.py` script yields a geodesic simulated near the event horizon of a non rotating Schwarzschild blackhole.
+Running this script using `python3 near_horizon.py` will run the entire calculation and plotting code with no extra steps needed.
+You can run the other examples the same way.
+The README inside each example folders specifies the meaning of the constants and quantities used.

 ## Advanced Usage
 Seeing as you have added the project folder to your python path, you can call the classes and functions of this code from any location in your computer.
 Once you have established a workspace, create an empty scrip and start coding!